GrInDmEtAl/DCS-JUNK-CLEANER/README.md

 ENG

-In short, it cleans up the destroyed map/scenario carcasses to theoretically optimize performance server and client the value of the ME trigger 1200 = 20 minutes every 20 minutes it runs the script and the scritp validates the entire map and after 10 seconds clears all junk from it
+In short, it cleans up the destroyed map/scenario carcasses to theoretically optimize performance server and client the value of the ME trigger 1200 = 20 minutes every 20 minutes it runs the script and the script validates the entire map and after 10 seconds clears all junk/craters/debris  from it

 MIST required
 https://github.com/mrSkortch/MissionScriptingTools/blob/development/mist_4_5_128.lua